auth0/auth0-java/README.md

 #### List

 Creates a new request to list the Connections.
 An API Token with scope `read:connections` is needed.
-You can pass a Filter to narrow the results in the response.
+You can pass an optional Filter to narrow the results in the response.

 `Request<List<Connection>> list({FILTER})`